royansyahali/ticketing/etiket/README.md

 To start application you can run command
 - "php artisan server" with path in directory application

-# 5 endpoint in this application
+# 5 Endpoint in this application
 ## 1. Route:
 - "api/ticket/{limit}" with a limit parameter of type integer
 ### Description